 You have your business plan, your storefront is in the works and all the details of opening your business or updating your existing business is coming together.
 Then marketing comes to mind.
-Whether you believe it or not – business signage is one of the main marketing strategies that should be apart of your business plan.
+Whether you believe it or not – business signage, ie storefront signs are one of the main marketing strategies that should be apart of your business plan.
 You will need to drive consumers to your door.
-An eye-catchy sign will continue to shine day/night when you aren’t working yourself.
+An eye-catchy storefront sign will continue to shine day/night when you aren’t working yourself.
 If you’re not savvy on signage lingo, purchasing and finding the best sign company to partner with can be a challenge on its own.
 However – here are some tips on where to begin:

 Choosing A Sign Company:

 REFERRALS!
 Many times, the other companies within your shopping center have already purchased signage and can give you feedback about their buying experience.
 Additionally, they can be a great reference point for cost and resources that were needed in the design process.
 If that doesn’t work – search the internet for local sign companies.
 Social media platforms such as facebook, google reviews, instagram will give you an idea of the work they create.
 Their website